Mpumalanga Information Directory

 The provinces twisting mountain passes, steep valleys, rivers and pristine forests have given rise to alluring natural phenomena - all well worth a visit.

 Accommodation options are many and varied, mostly fantastic game lodges.
 There are self-catering options, bushveld bed and breakfasts intermingling with brilliant camping.
-The accommodation directory has an extensive list of the advertisers for the province.
+The province offers a wide range of accommodation options to suit all budgets.
+Whether you’re looking for a romantic getaway or an action-packed family holiday, Mpumalanga has something for everyone.
+The accommodation directory has an extensive list of advertisers for the province.